neondatabase/website/content/docs/guides/prisma-tutorial.md

 ---
-title: Use Prisma Migrate with Neon
+title: Use Prisma with Neon
 enableTableOfContents: true
-isDraft: true
+isDraft: false
 ---

 This guide describes how to connect a Prisma project to a Neon PostgreSQL database.